 It is also based on thinking about and preparing for what is happening in the world and the United States by partnering with experienced, well respected, focused professionals to help bring a dream to fruition.

 Hellman has a background in developing unique, thriving spaces and communities surrounding the Washington, D.C. metropolitan region.
 But his ongoing focus has been on Southern Maryland and infill development connectivity that will be good for La Plata.

 Now, Hellman, with the help of a team that understands how to produce successful and attractive principle-based planning and developments, is asking Charles County to help bring that vision full circle.
-The goal is to annex the nearly 450-acre property into the town of La Plata and by working with officials, town staff, the public and key stakeholders, create a development of which La Plata, and all of Southern Maryland, can be proud.
+The goal is to annex the approximately 306-acre property into the town of La Plata and by working with officials, town staff, the public and key stakeholders, create a development of which La Plata, and all of Southern Maryland, can be proud.

 For Hellman, The HUB represents fulfillment of his life’s work.

 In the late 1980s, he wrote to the Board of Charles County Commissioners to broach how our elected leaders were planning for the needs of tomorrow.
 He pointed out that the area’s transportation challenges would increase and addressed that understanding how Congress and the Government Services Administration (GSA) make decisions about locating employment centers was paramount.

 He identified that fiber optics, computers and technology would change how Americans work.
 And, indeed, they are.
 But where is Charles County on that curve of change?
 Unfortunately, building in the county has encouraged sprawl, worsening traffic problems.

 “Jay’s thinking was far ahead of its time and recognized the future transportation issues in Charles County – long before our government did – and the need for local jobs,” says Bill Murray, project manager for The HUB.